uhlryk/react-dynamic-number/README.md

  * config decimal separator (dot or comma)
  * config to accept positive, negative and both numbers.
  * model value is correct javascript number, but view value may be correct number for localities
+ * allow to set thousand separator (dot, comma or space)

 ## Installation: